This page defines the RFP-Accounts Receivable billing process.

 - Clicking this button will automatically apply any RFP credits to this delivery invoice. iPoint will only apply credits that are part of the associated sales order, so there is no worry about applying a credit from one job to an invoice for a second job.

 - If you like a bit more control over which RFP payment is applied to a specific delivery invoice, click the View Available Credits button to open the Payment Details window.
-Here you can apply a specific credit rather than letting the system pick a credit(s) for you.
+Here you can use a specific credit rather than letting the system pick a credit(s) for you.
 Simply place a checkmark in the box next to the delivery invoice you want to apply the credit to.

 - Back on the delivery invoice you will see that the payment has been added to the invoice reducing the balance due.
 If the credit was enough to pay the entire invoice, the balance due will be $0.